jawebada/libmbb/README.md

 Synopsis
 --------

-*libmbb* is a software library written in ANSI C (C90) which assembles tools for the development of applications on embedded platforms.
+*libmbb* is a C library assembling tools for the application development on embedded platforms.

 Features
 --------